XiaoleiLiuBio/G2P/README.md

 Ped file path:
 QTN area: the genomic area that used to select QTNs
-Range: if 'QTN area' is 'Yes', 'range' can be used to set the 'QTN area' Distribution of QTN effects: distribution of QTN effects
+Range: if 'QTN area' is 'Yes', 'range' can be used to set the 'QTN area' Distribution of QTN effects: two options, 'Normal' and 'Geometry'
 Mean: mean value of the normal distribution, length of 'Mean' should be the same with 'Variance'
 Variance: variance of the normal distribution
 Formats: phenotype formats of 'GEMMA', 'Plink', and 'FaST-LMM' softwares